 You are probably here because you suspect, or know for a fact, that an elderly loved one is being abused or neglected by the staff at their nursing home or other long-term care facility.
-Our team of experienced North Carolina nursing home abuse attorneys are here to help.
+Our team of experienced North Carolina nursing home abuse attorneys is here to help.

 Unfortunately, nursing home abuse is a growing problem.
 With over 1.5 million elderly adults living in nursing homes throughout the United States, neglect or outright mistreatment of nursing home residents has become more prevalent because not all nursing homes are created equal.

-Some nursing homes are established simply as a money-making tool for owners and they maximize profits by hiring unqualified and incompetent staff, operating in flimsy facilities and failing to address the needs of their clients (i.e. your elderly loved ones).
+Some nursing homes are established simply as a money-making tool for owners and they maximize profits by hiring unqualified and incompetent staff, operating in flimsy facilities, and failing to address the needs of their clients (i.e. your elderly loved ones).

-Examples of Nursing Home Abuse & Neglect
+Examples of Nursing Home Abuse and Neglect

 - Physical assault and/or sexual assault